Arnona: How the Municipal Property Tax in Israel Works

 How does municipal property tax in Israel compare to other countries?

-Every country has its own property taxation system, and there is no direct equivalent to Israel’s Arnona tax in the United States or the United Kingdom.
-In the United States, property owners pay an annual property tax calculated as a percentage of the value of the property.
+Every country has its property taxation system, and there is no direct equivalent to Israel’s Arnona tax in the United States or the United Kingdom.
+In the United States, property owners pay an annual property tax as a percentage of the property’s value.
 The tax rate varies between states, but the national average is 1.1%.
 New Jersey has the highest property tax rates among all states, with an average rate of 2.2% of the home value per year.
 In the UK, every home is placed into a ‘tax band’, based on a number of factors, such as size, layout, character, location, change in use, and value on 1 April 1991.
-Local authorities are able to set their own rates for each band and the Council Tax is set accordingly.
+Local authorities can set their rates for each band and the Council Tax is set accordingly.

-In Israel today, the average purchase price for an apartment is NIS 1.6 million, so if each property owner paid the average US rate of 1.1% of the value of the property, it would come to approximately NIS 17,600 per year.
-However, the average municipal property tax in Israel is significantly lower, ranging from NIS 4,000 to NIS 8,000 per year, in most cases.
-Housing prices in Israel are high, when compared with international prices, so any attempt to calculate property taxes in direct proportion to value would lead to significantly higher rates than the average in the United States.
+In Israel today, the average purchase price for an apartment is NIS 1.6 million, so if each property owner paid the average US rate of 1.1% of the property’s value, it would come to approximately NIS 17,600 per year.
+However, Israel’s average municipal property tax is significantly lower, ranging from NIS 4,000 to NIS 8,000 per year in most cases.
+Housing prices in Israel are high compared to international prices, so any attempt to calculate property taxes in direct proportion to value would lead to significantly higher rates than the average in the United States.

-However, some claim that the residential property tax in Israel is relatively cheap, and consequently, does not cover the expenses for all of the services provided by the municipality, including cleaning, gardening, education, welfare, and more.
+However, some claim that the residential property tax in Israel is relatively cheap and does not cover the expenses for all of the municipality’s services, including cleaning, gardening, education, welfare, and more.
 The municipalities glean most of their income from the property tax on businesses and commercial areas – which is several times higher than the residential property tax.
-However, not all localities have commercial areas, especially in small towns and the peripheral regions of the country, which has a negative impact on the economic welfare of the municipality and the level of services it is able to provide to its residents.
+However, not all localities have commercial areas, especially in small towns and the peripheral regions of the country, which hurts the economic welfare of the municipality and the level of services it can provide to its residents.

 Advertisement